Matcry12/AudioTool/README.md

 # TTS Story Converter

-A Python application that converts long text files to high-quality audio using Microsoft Edge Text-to-Speech (TTS).
+A cross-platform Python application that converts long text files to high-quality audio using Microsoft Edge Text-to-Speech (TTS).
 Supports both English and Vietnamese voices with smart text chunking and audio organization.
+Works on Windows, Ubuntu, and other Linux distributions.

 ## ✨ Features